-Update: We now have Farallon Islands trips every Wednesday as well as Saturdays and Sundays.
+Update: We now have Farallon Islands trips every Saturday and Sunday.
 Book now.

 Trip Details: Cruise under the Golden Gate Bridge led by three or more wildlife experts to the Farallon Islands, one of the most biodiverse marine environments in the world!
 See more information in the Detailed Itinerary section below.

-Whale Sightings Likelihood: We've had an excellent start to the season, and there is a 98% chance of seeing whales (based on the past 10 years of sightings data)!
-On April 4 we saw 9 gray whales and 6 humpback whales, including 2 that were repeatedly breaching out of the water near the boat!!
-Click here to see photos from that trip.
+Whale Sightings Likelihood: We've had an excellent start to the season, and there is a 98% chance of seeing whales May-November (based on the past 10 years of sightings data)!

 COVID-19: Transmission reduction measures in place including county approved Site-Specific Protection Plan, limited capacity, employee trainings, face coverings, routine deep-cleanings and socially distant spacing at all times during the trip.

 Our Capacity: 20 passengers (which is only 40% of our boat's full capacity)